 Each cook has his or her own preference for the particular cooking vessels that are most appropriate for the type of cooking being done.
-Any and all cooking vessels are suitable for use in the range and it is not necessary to replace your present domestic vessels with commercial cookware.
+Most cooking vessels are suitable for use on the electric range and it is not necessary to replace your present domestic vessels with commercial cookware.
 This a matter of personal choice.
 As with any cookware, yours should be in good condition and free from excessive dents on the bottom to provide maximum performance and convenience.
+For the induction range, cookware needs to be induction compatible and completely magnetic on the bottom.
+Partial magnetic bottoms will not perform properly.